-Most cyclists after a lay off will put on a few pounds, especially over the festive period.
+Most cyclists after a lay off will put on a few pounds, especially over the winter period.

 The worst thing you can do is go out for a longer ride and not eat and drink as much as you can.
 You're likely to bonk or struggle home as your body copes with the initial change in pace.